udayusefulagents/test-mercury-action/test-create-new-file-2025.md

-# Test File Created
+# Test File Updated

-This is a new test file created by the GITHUB_CREATE_OR_UPDATE_FILE_CONTENTS action.
+This file was updated by the GITHUB_CREATE_OR_UPDATE_FILE_CONTENTS action.

+The action automatically fetched the SHA of the existing file.

-Timestamp: 2025-12-26
+Timestamp: 2025-12-26 - Updated